 In Ten Cents a Dance I was especially impressed by the way the story played out – except for the dress spilling, nothing really worked out how I anticipated.
 Every twist was a surprise.

 Perhaps coolest of all is that it’s based on a true story – the author, Christine Fletcher, found out that her aunt was a taxi dancer and involved with mobsters during that time period and the book is based loosely on those experiences.

-If you have any inclination towards historical fiction, this book is not to be missed.
+If you have any inclination towards historical fiction, Ten Cents a Dance is not to be missed.
 It is a gem in every way.